 The AP Calculus part of the course engages students to be able to work with functions represented in various ways, understand the meaning of derivatives and integrals to solve a variety of problems, communicate mathematics and explain solutions, model written descriptions of physical situations with a function, a differential equation, or an integral, use technology, and develop an appreciation of Calculus as a coherent body of knowledge (APcentral.collegeboard.com).
 Students are able to take the AP Calculus exam as administered by the College Board.
+Students are required to take the exam to earn AP weighted GPA credit.
 Test fees are the responsibility of the student.